hughesmatias/pm-api/readme.md

 ## Resources

-DataBase is in mlab.
+Database is in mlab.
 Also it's possible use local database.
 Set en .env of url mongo db.
+But you will set mongo in local: two ways: docker or mongo as application.